luismasuelli/stick-em-all/contracts/README.md

 This directory contains the contracts that are related to the Stick 'em All project.

+The local network is: A Hardhat project
+The testnet is: Polygon Amoy
+The mainnet is: Polygon Mainnet

 ## Install everything

 This is a node project.
 All the `npm` / `npx` projects must be run in _this_ directory.